zama-ai/tfhe-rs/tfhe/docs/guides/js_on_wasm_api.md

 [INFO]: :-) Your wasm pkg is ready to publish at ...
 ```

-The command above targets nodejs.
-A binding for a web browser can be generated as well using `--target=web`.
-This use case will not be discussed in this tutorial.
+The command above targets Node.js.
+To generate a binding for a web browser, use `--target=web`.
+However, this tutorial does not cover that particular use case.

-Both Boolean and shortint features are enabled here, but it's possible to use one without the other.
+Both Boolean and shortint features are enabled here, but it's possible to use them individually.

-After the build, a new directory _**pkg**_ is present in the `tfhe` directory.
+After the build, a new directory **pkg** is available in the `tfhe` directory.

 ```shell
 $ ls pkg